EriqLu/LCS-Website/README.md

 During the year, members involved through projects, events, and meetings to build their resumes and meet new people.

 This website is a project that is part of the student organization Latinos in Computer Science @ UIUC.
-Owner: Alex Magana (@amagana8)
+Owner: Alex Magana (@amagana8) & Jose Bucio (@jlbucio4)

 # Our Progress of the Website
 So far, we are putting all of the pieces together and make adjustments later in the semester.
 We have a new member is helping us working on the website that helps us keep our progress a lot quicker.
 We will be ready to release our website before December 2017 as a goodbye 2017 present and say hello to 2018.